mpi-sws-rse/ltltalk-frontend/documentation/tasks.md

 2.

- - Visit empty space
+ - Visit empty space (here a general definition is needed)
  - Get one green circle, one red triangle and one yellow square.
 Put those items to different empty spaces on the map
- - Visit any field containing both a triangle-shaped item and a green item (may be the same item) and pick only if these are two different items (one that is green, one that is triangular)
+ - Visit any field containing both a triangle-shaped item and a green item (may be the same item) and pick up all the items from that field

 ---

 *reset the environment*

  3.
- - Bring all items to room1
+ - Get one red triangle
- - Pick exactly 3 red items
+ - Collect all red items
- - Build a tower at any field consisting of exactly 2 red, 2 green and 2 blue items.
+ - Put all blue items to room3

 ---

 *reset the environment*

 4.
- - Get one red triangle
+ - Bring all items to room1
- - Collect all red items
+ - Pick exactly 3 red items
- - Put all blue items to room3
+ - Build a tower at any field consisting of exactly 2 red, 2 green and 2 blue items.

 ---